SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 > [!TIP]
 > At any point, select **Ctrl**+**Space** to have Visual Studio Code offer suggestions for properties and values.
 For more information, see [Editing JSON with Visual Studio Code](https://code.visualstudio.com/Docs/languages/json).

+> [!TIP]
+> SharePoint Patterns and Practices provides a free web part, [Column Formatter](https://github.com/SharePoint/sp-dev-solutions/blob/master/solutions/ColumnFormatter/docs/documentation/docs/getting-started.md), that can be used to edit and apply formats directly in the browser.

 ## Detailed syntax reference